-A trustworthy multilayered strategy for preventing fraud employs the combination of different technologies that work together to prevent and detect fraud.
-Instead of using 3D Secure or biometrics, multilayered fraud employs a custom combination of technology to stop fraud involving chargebacks.
+A trustworthy multilayered strategy for preventing fraud employs a combination of different technologies that work together to prevent and detect fraud.
+Instead of using 3D Secure or biometrics.
+Multilayered fraud employs a custom combination of technology to stop fraud involving chargebacks.

 It is crucial for merchants to be aware that a standard solution for preventing chargeback fraud does not suffice to accomplish the job.
-Each merchant does not have the same customer demographics and sales model or infrastructure, which makes it unpractical to employ a plug-and play fraud prevention plan.
+Each merchant does not have the same customer demographics and sales model or infrastructure, which makes it impractical to employ a plug-and-play fraud prevention plan.

 Though most merchants don’t have enough time to become specialists in the field of fraud prevention methods, it can assist in becoming acquainted with the choices that are available.
 Understanding the fundamentals of fraud prevention can help merchants to address customer concerns and inquire about the appropriate questions to their payment solutions provider.

 - IP intelligence.
 A thorough examination of IP Address used for the transaction to identify potential risks that could be associated with the address.
 Merchants are able to stop transactions that are fraudulent IP addresses.

 - Device fingerprinting.
 It uses device information and reputation scores to verify an transaction request.
 It also protects against fraudsters that override cookies and other identifyrs.

 - Merchant Co-Op.
 Transactions are checked against the list of orders that look for matches to fraudulent accounts.
 The technology can be tailored to meet the requirements of merchants.

 - Address Verification Service (AVS).
 Verifies the address associated with the card holder by using the look-up of a comparison.
 The comparison does not include the entire address, which makes it easier for fraudsters and criminals to thwart this technique.